TAMARA BELT, Landscape Committee Chair

-Tamara joined the Conservancy’s Board in 2010 and serves as the Chair of its Landscape Committee.
-Tamara is a landscape designer and owns her own firm, Hawthorne Garden Design, which specializes in high-end residential landscape design in the DC metropolitan region.
+Tamara joined the Board in 2010 and chairs the Landscape Committee.
+A landscape designer, she owns Hawthorne Garden Design, which specializes in high-end residential landscape design in the DC metropolitan region.

-A native Spanish speaker and half-Colombian, Tamara also previously served as co-chair of the PTA at the Oyster-Adams Bilingual School.
+A native Spanish speaker and half-Colombian, Tamara also previously served as PTA co-chair at the Oyster-Adams Bilingual School.
 Tamara is married to Sean Greene, and they live in Woodley Park with their three children.
 She is delighted to be able to support the restoration of this neighborhood treasure.

 CLAYTON W. LEWIS

-Susan Lynner is Vice Chair and Secretary of the Board.
-Susan retired as a Senior Vice President in the Washington Research Office of Prudential Equity Group, LLC, in March 2007, following almost 20 years of service offering institutional investors a broad perspective on federal legislative, regulatory and judicial developments affecting individual companies and industries, chiefly in the fields of telecommunications and media.
+Susan Lynner is vice chair and secretary of the Board.
+She retired as a senior vice president in the Washington Research Office of Prudential Equity Group, LLC, in March 2007, following almost 20 years of service offering institutional investors a broad perspective on federal legislative, regulatory and judicial developments affecting individual companies and industries, chiefly in the fields of telecommunications and media.
 Prior to her tenure with Prudential, Susan worked as a consultant on trade policy for Newmyer Associates and on technology transfer issues at the Commerce Department’s International Trade Administration.
-Susan has a Bachelor of Arts degree from Allegheny College.
+Susan has a bachelor of arts from Allegheny College.

-Susan bought her house on Newark Street in 1998, after living at Woodley Park Towers for ten years.
-She served on the board of the Cleveland Park Historical Society from 2002 to 2007.
-She edited the CPHS newsletter Voices from Fall 2002 through Spring/Summer 2006.
-In addition to her work on Voices, Susan put her house on the CPHS October 2003 house tour and her garden on the CPHS May 2006 garden tour.
+Susan bought her house on Newark Street in 1998 after living in Woodley Park for ten years.
+She served on the board of the Cleveland Park Historical Society (CPHS) from 2002 to 2007.
+She edited the CPHS newsletter Voices for three and a half years.
+In addition, Susan put her house on the CPHS October 2003 house tour and her garden on the CPHS May 2006 garden tour.

 Susan also serves on the board of Opera Lafayette, an American period-instrument ensemble based in Washington, DC, dedicated to performances of 17th- and 18th-century operas, particularly the French repertoire.

-Nancy MacWood is the Governance Chair of the Tregaron Conservancy Board and is a Commissioner on DC’s Advisory Neighborhood Commission 3C, which has strongly supported the creation of the Tregaron Conservancy and the preservation of the Tregaron landmark property.
-She is the co-chair of the ANC Historic Preservation Committee and the Planning and Zoning Committee.
-She has served on several city-wide task forces, including the DC Comprehensive Plan Revision Task Force and the multi-year task force reviewing and revising the District’s zoning code.
-Nancy is a board member of the Rosedale Conservancy, which is also located in Cleveland Park.
-She is the chair The Committee of 100 on the Federal City, the oldest citizen planning organization in the nation.
+Nancy has served on several city-wide task forces, including the DC Comprehensive Plan Revision Task Force and the multi-year task force reviewing and revising the District’s zoning code.
+Nancy is a board member of the Rosedale Conservancy and serves on the Committee of 100 on the Federal City.
 She and her husband, Robert Brandon, and occasionally one or more of their three daughters, live in Cleveland Park.

 Ann Navaro is an attorney focusing on environmental and natural resources issues and litigation.
 She brings her extensive experience with land use, environment, and resource law to the Tregaron Board.
 Ann hails from Cincinnati, Ohio, where she served on the board of a historic house and other philanthropic and non-profit organizations.
 She holds a B.A. from Wellesley College and a J.D. from the University of Cincinnati.
 Ann lives in Dupont Circle with her two children, who attend Maret School and Edmund Burke School.

-Nick Netchvolodoff serves as President of the Cleveland Park Historical Society, where he helps to preserve and enhance the historical integrity of the neighborhood.
-Nick worked in finance at a several telecommunications companies, including MCI Corporation and PSINet, and was a Vice President at Lehman Brothers and Barclays Capital before starting an independent financial consultancy in 2010.
-Nick earned a B.A. in Mathematical Economics from Brown University and is a certified public accountant.
+Nick Netchvolodoff serves as president of the Cleveland Park Historical Society, where he helps to preserve and enhance the historic integrity of the neighborhood.
+Nick worked in finance at several telecommunications companies, including MCI Corporation and PSINet, and was a vice president at Lehman Brothers and Barclays Capital before starting an independent financial consultancy in 2010.
+Nick earned a B.A. in mathematical economics from Brown University and is a certified public accountant.

-Nick has lived in Cleveland Park since 1996 with his wife Cathy Livingston, a partner at the Jones Day law firm, and with their children, who attend St. Albans School and National Cathedral School.
+Nick has lived in Cleveland Park since 1996 with his wife Cathy Livingston, and their children, who attend St. Albans School and National Cathedral School.

 LYNN PARSEGHIAN, Executive Director

-Lynn Parseghian joined Tregaron as Executive Director in February 2015 with 20 years of experience practicing law in Washington at the law firms of O’Melveny & Myers LLP and Crowell & Moring LLP, in litigation and regulatory areas ranging from class action litigation to environmental law.
-Throughout her legal career, she had an active pro bono practice.
-Lynn served for many years as outside counsel to the Corcoran Gallery of Art, counseling the museum on a wide range of matters including exhibition and publication contracts, special events, contractors, insurance and employment issues.
+Lynn Parseghian joined Tregaron as executive director in 2015 with 20 years of experience practicing law in Washington at the law firms of O’Melveny & Myers LLP and Crowell & Moring LLP, in litigation and regulatory areas ranging from class action litigation to environmental law.
+Lynn served for many years as outside counsel to the Corcoran Gallery of Art, counseling the museum on a wide range of matters including exhibition and publication contracts, events, contractors, insurance and employment issues.

 Lynn has held a number of leadership roles in DC’s nonprofit and philanthropic communities.
-For seven years, she served on the Board of Directors of Cultural Tourism DC in various roles, including Treasurer and Chair of the Development Committee.
-In 2012, she was appointed interim Executive Director of Cultural Tourism DC, leading the organization through its annual gala and major events planning season and in planning its heritage trails.
-She served for nine years on the Board of Directors of the Young Women’s Project, a DC-based youth leadership and advocacy program.
+For seven years, she served on the Board of Directors of Cultural Tourism DC, including as treasurer and chair of the Development Committee.
+In 2012, she was appointed interim executive director of Cultural Tourism DC, leading the organization through its annual gala and major events planning season.
+She also served for nine years on the Board of Directors of the Young Women’s Project.

 Since 2007, Lynn has been a member of the Rainmakers Giving Circle of the Washington Area Women’s Foundation.
-From 2013 to 2015, she co-chaired the Circle, co-managing all of its grant-making, grantee assessment and educational activities.
+For two years, she co-chaired the Circle, co-managing all of its grant-making, assessment and educational activities.
 Lynn currently serves on the Board of Directors of Adventure Theatre MTC.
-She volunteers at Maret School in several capacities and has worked with the faculty on environmental curricula and projects.
+She volunteers at Maret School in several capacities and has worked with the faculty on environmental projects.

 Lynn holds a B.A. in English from the University of Pennsylvania and a J.D. from the University of Chicago.
-She grew up in the Washington area.
-She and her husband and their two children enjoy living in Cleveland Park next to the Tregaron woodlands.
+She and her husband and their two children enjoy living in Cleveland Park next to Tregaron.

 Denise Schlener is Chief of Staff to the COO of the Humane Society of the United States.
-Before joining the Humane Society, she was Vice President for Strategic Advancement at Island Press, a nonprofit organization that works to provide the best ideas and information to those seeking to understand and protect the environment and create solutions to its complex problems.
-Before joining Island Press, she was National Director of the Land Trust Alliance.
-Denise previously served as Director of The Trust for Public Land’s Chesapeake and Central Appalachian Field Office.
+She previously served as vice president for Strategic Advancement at Island Press, a nonprofit that provides ideas and information to those seeking to protect the environment.
+Denise was previously the national director of the Land Trust Alliance.
+She also served as director of The Trust for Public Land’s Chesapeake and Central Appalachian Field Office.

-Prior to coming to Washington, DC, Denise led the Connecticut Chapter of The Nature Conservancy; created and directed a finance program for the Open Space Institute that supported landscape scale conservation purchases in northern New England and New York; and opened and led the Connecticut office of the Connecticut River Watershed Council.
-She also served as Director of Foundation Relations for the Natural Resources Defense Council in New York and Director of Development for Environmental Programs at Yale University.
+Prior to coming to Washington, DC, Denise led the Connecticut Chapter of The Nature Conservancy; created and directed a finance program for the Open Space Institute that supported landscape scale conservation purchases in New England and New York; and opened and led the Connecticut office of the Connecticut River Watershed Council.
+She also served as director of foundation relations for the Natural Resources Defense Council in New York and director of development for environmental programs at Yale University.
 She is a co-founder and former director of the Connecticut League of Conservation Voters and currently serves on the board of the Norcross Wildlife Foundation.
-She has an undergraduate degree from Middlebury College and a Masters of Forest Science from the Yale School of Forestry and Environmental Studies.
+She has an undergraduate degree from Middlebury College and a masters of forest science from the Yale School of Forestry and Environmental Studies.

-Greg Schmidt moved to Washington DC from Denver, Colorado, in 1966, when he was 15 and graduated from Wilson High School in the District.
-He then attended Swarthmore College, where he majored in economics and political science, and Stanford Law School.
-Between college and law school, he worked as a general assignment reporter for the Minneapolis Tribune and after law school worked at the US Court of Appeals for the Ninth Circuit in San Francisco as a court law clerk and Deputy Supervising Staff Attorney.
-Returning to the District, he was a partner at the law firm of Covington & Burling specializing in media law and then worked at LIN Television Corporation most recently as Executive Vice President Digital Media.
-He is now CEO of VoxFrontera, Inc., in Silver Spring MD, a company which is developing speech recognition and machine translation technologies.
+Greg Schmidt graduated from Wilson High School in the District.
+He attended Swarthmore College, where he majored in economics and political science, and Stanford Law School.
+Between college and law school, he worked as a reporter for the Minneapolis Tribune and after law school worked at the U.S. Court of Appeals for the Ninth Circuit in San Francisco as a court law clerk and deputy supervising staff attorney.
+Returning to the District, he was a partner at the law firm of Covington & Burling specializing in media law and then worked at LIN Television Corporation most recently as executive vice president of digital media.
+He is now CEO of VoxFrontera, Inc., which is developing speech recognition and machine translation technologies.

-Dale Temple is Director of Facilities and Operations at the Washington International School.
-Prior to his arrival at WIS in 2013, he became Facilities Director of the Association of American Medical College in Washington, DC.
-Before moving to Washington, Mr. Temple served as Facilities Director at the Seattle Country Day School from 1999-2010, where he supervised all aspects of the daily facility operations while also managing the school’s large capital projects.
+Dale Temple is director of Facilities and Operations at the Washington International School.
+Prior to his arrival at WIS in 2013, he was facilities director of the Association of American Medical Colleges.
+Before moving to Washington, Mr. Temple was facilities director at Seattle Country Day School from 1999-2010.
 Earlier in his career, he worked for the IKEA N.A.
 Group and for the University of Idaho.
 He received his B.S. from West Chester University and his CFM from the University of Washington.

 JAMES WHELAN WOHLGEMUTH